abanskota/t81_577_data_science/weekly_materials/week12/docs/model-as-a-service.md

   pickle.dump(rf, model_pkl)
 ```

 Pickling converts the object into a byte stream which can be stored, transferred, and converted back to the original model at a later time.
 It provides a convenient way of storing machine learning models when their intended applications is also built in python.
-As a sidenote, there might be many other ways you are going to use you model object depending upon downstream platforms and applications.
+As a sidenote, there might be many other ways you are going to use your model object depending upon downstream platforms and applications.

 - MLeap provides a common serialization format for spark , scikit-learn, and Tensorflow models
 - PMML , PFA, ONNX are language agnostics exchange formats to share models